PROCESSES

 Grinding and polishing

-Grinding metals or plastics produces fine dusts (so-called A-dusts), which penetrate into the pulmonary alveoli, are highly harmful to health and can even be carcinogenic (e.g. stainless steel, chromium, nickel).
-Explosive media such as flour, magnesium or aluminum also require a special extraction system with explosion protection or fire protection devices.
+Grinding metals or plastics produces fine dusts (so-called A-dusts), which penetrate into the alveoli.
+These are highly harmful to health and can even be carcinogenic, especially in the case of materials such as stainless steel, chrome and nickel.
+In addition, explosive media such as flour, magnesium or aluminum require a special extraction system with explosion protection or fire protection devices.

 Sawing, cutting, separating